canstar

 Dental treatments are generally covered under the extras component of private health insurance, which is reserved for treatments that are not typically subsidised by Medicare.

-Health insurers tend to split dental services into two categories: general dental and major dental.
+Health insurers tend to split dental services into two categories: general and major dental.
 General dental usually covers common procedures such as teeth cleanings, check-ups and fillings, while major dental typically covers complex and expensive procedures such as wisdom teeth removal, root canals and orthodontics (like braces and retainers).
 Depending on the extras policy you choose, you may be covered for both general and major dental services.

 What is the waiting period for dental benefits?